Clinical Evidence

 Published evidence for immersive cognitive stroke rehabilitation.

-+8Median MoCA change in severe impairment group
++8Reported median MoCA change in severe impairment group

 0Serious adverse events reported